 He shakes his head, no.

-Dragons are part of the folk tales and history of many different cultures around the world including believe it or not the first nations of south, central and north America.
-The most famous being the dragons of the Orient and European dragons.
+Dragons are part of the folk tales and history of many different cultures around the world including, believe it or not, the first nations of south, central and north America.
+The most famous being the dragons of the Orient and the European dragons.

-Be aware that most folktales and myth have a least a thread of truth running through them if you search deep enough.
-To have so many separate cultures have dragons in their cultural history has to lend credit to the existence of dragons at some point in antiquity.
+Be aware, if you search deep enough, most folktales and myth have a least a thread of truth running through them.
+To have so many separate cultures have dragons in their cultural history has to lend some credit to the existence of dragons at some point in antiquity.

-I personally believe they are still around.
-Even if they are no longer on this plain of existence, a magical creature like a dragon is bound to be flourishing on a parallel universe somewhere close by.
-Only diving into this universe now and then to frolic and play and lend their spiritual strength to those who may be open enough to believe.
+As for me, I personally believe they are still around.
+Even if they are no longer on this plain of existence, a magical creature like a dragon is bound to be flourishing on a parallel universe somewhere close by, only diving into this universe now and then to frolic and play and lend their spiritual strength to those who may be open enough to believe.